deekerno/tyto/README.md

 By default, Tyto will output information about incoming requests for logging purposes.
 This can be piped to a file for later inspection.
 Running the program prefaced by `RUST_LOG=error` will reduce the output to just critical errors.

 ## Performance
 No rigorous benchmarking has been done on Tyto, but some cursory performance testing has been done.
-This was done on a 2.3 GHz Intel Core i5 Macbook.
+This was done on a 2.3 GHz Intel Core i5 Macbook, and essentially mimicking a situation in which all requests, which each represent a unique peer, are for one torrent and create a lot of churn for the swarm by causing resource contention.

 ```
 $ wrk -t3 -c90 -d1m -s wrk_load_test.lua http://localhost:6666